Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 660 should perform quite a bit faster than the GeForce 9600 GT 512MB in general. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 660 should perform a lot faster than the GeForce 9600 GT 512MB overall. (explain)

-Texel RateThe GeForce GTX 660 is much (about 277%) faster with regards to anisotropic filtering than the GeForce 9600 GT 512MB. (explain)
+Texel RateThe GeForce GTX 660 is quite a bit (more or less 277%) faster with regards to AF than the GeForce 9600 GT 512MB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison